Alexabeth20/Alexabeth20.github.io/_posts/2025-05-01-Infrastructure-as-Code-Getting-Started-Guide.md

 > Right-click the link and choose “Open in new tab” if you don’t want to leave this page.
 {: .prompt-tip }

+> Some code snippets used in the PDF documentation were adapted from my studies at the AWS Cloud Institute.
+While I didn't write every line from scratch, I made modifications to match the needs of this project.
+{: .prompt-info }

 [IaC Getting Started Guide (PDF format)](/assets/pdf/iac-starter-guide.pdf)